18F/guides/content/engineering/tools/laptop-setup.md

 layout: layouts/page
 eleventyNavigation:
   parent: engineering_tools
-  key: Laptop Setup
+  key: Laptop setup
   order: 2
-  title: Laptop Setup
+  title: Laptop setup
 ---

 While you are welcome to customize your laptop, here are some tools that have worked for others on the engineering team!